nanoframework/nanoframework.github.io/content/maintainers/creating-a-new-repo.md

 ## Adjust the repository settings (part 1)

 1. Go to the repository **Settings** and move into **Options**.
-1. In the**_Features** section disable Wikis, Issues and Projects.
+1. In the**Features** section disable Wikis, Issues and Projects.
-1. On the **Merge Button** section disable Allow merge commits.
+1. On the **Pull Requests** section disable Allow merge commits.
 We prefer to have tidy merges on PRs without having to bother contributors to squash commits.
+1. Also there, disable merge commits.
+We prefer a straight history line.
+1. Another tweak there: at allow squash merging, set the default message to `Pull request title`.
-1. Move into **Branches** and set `develop` as the default branch.
+1. Move into **Branches** and set `main` as the default branch.

 ## Setup Sonarcloud project